Print

 Instructions

-1. In a medium bowl, whisk together the all-purpose flour, whole wheat flour, sugar, baking powder, and salt.
+1. In a medium mixing bowl, whisk together the all-purpose flour, whole wheat flour, sugar, baking powder, and salt.

 2. In a separate bowl, whisk the egg, then whisk in the milk, melted butter (or oil), vanilla extract, and lemon juice (or vinegar).

-4. Lightly butter a skillet or griddle and wipe off the extra grease with a paper towel.
-Heat the skillet to medium low heat.
-Make about 2-inch diameter circles using a squeeze bottle (or you can use 1 tablespoon measure to scoop the batter onto the skillet and flatten into a circle**).
+5. Make about 2-inch diameter circles using a squeeze bottle (or you can use 1 tablespoon measure to scoop the batter onto the skillet and flatten into a circle**).
 Cook the pancakes until the bubbles pop on the top and the bottoms are golden, then flip and cook until cooked through (about 1 to 2 minutes per side).

-5. Place the cooked pancakes under an inverted bowl to keep them warm.
+6. Place the cooked pancakes under an inverted bowl to keep them warm.
 Repeat with the remaining batter.
 If necessary, add a teaspoon of milk to keep it a drizzlable consistency (if using a squeeze bottle, you can shake it in!).
 Adjust the heat as necessary to maintain an even temperature.
 Serve immediately with maple syrup for dipping.

 Notes